dbee01/handi-the-social-homepage/README.md

 ![alt text](http://handihomepage.com/wp-content/uploads/2026/05/3deviceWebsiteMockup.jpg)

-# Handi Homepage
+# PLE
 ### Your Safe Home on the Web...

 > Designed for novice, elderly and afficionado Web users - our free, open source and easy-to-use homepage gives you a photo gallery, a music player, radio streaming and much more - all on your homepage.
 Your personal info never leaves your computer.
-Make Handi Homepage your homepage today!
+Make PLE your homepage today!

 **[handihomepage.com](https://handihomepage.com)**